dustinpfister/blog_posts/_posts/threejs-camera.md

 layout: post
 categories: three.js
 id: 168
-updated: 2023-07-05 11:27:43
+updated: 2023-07-05 11:47:52
-version: 1.36
+version: 1.37
 ---

-If you want to make a [three.js](https://threejs.org/) project you are going to want to know a thing or two about how to go about working with cameras.
-A Camera must be created with one of several constructor function options, once an instance of a camera is obtained it does not need to be added to the [scene object](/2018/05/03/threejs-scene/), although doing so might still generally be a good idea.
-However in any case at least one camera needs to be created that can be used with a [render method](/2018/11/24/threejs-webglrenderer) in order to view anything in a scene.
+If you want to make a [threejs](https://threejs.org/) project you are going to want to know a thing or two about how to go about working with cameras.
+A camera must be created with one of several constructor function options, once an instance of a camera is obtained it does not need to be added to the [scene object](/2018/05/03/threejs-scene/), although doing so might still generally be a good idea in some situations.
+In any case at least one camera needs to be created so that we have something that can be used with a [render method](/2018/11/24/threejs-webglrenderer) of the WebGL rendreer, or whatever renderer option you might be using

-In three.js there are a few cameras to work with, but typically you will want to work with a perspective camera most of the time, at least that is the one that I actually used in most projects thus far.
-A camera like many other objects in three.js inherits from the object3d class, which contains properties that can be used to set the position and orientation of the camera.
-In this post is about the camera class that is shared across all cameras, and can be thought of as a kind of home base for all content on cameras in three.js content on my site here at github pages.
+In threejs there are a few cameras to work with, but typically you will want to work with a perspective camera most of the time, at least that is the one that I actually used in most projects thus far.
+A camera like many other objects in threejs inherits from the object3d class, which contains properties that can be used to set the position and orientation of the camera.
+This post is then about the base camera class that is shared across all cameras, the various camera options, and so forth.
+In other words this can be thought of as a kind of home base for all content on cameras in threejs content on my site here at github pages.

 <!-- more -->